andrew-bacon/andrew-bacon.github.io/courses/PHIL510/PHIL510.md

 	- Cantor "Foundations of a General Theory of Manifolds: A Mathematico-Philosophical  Investigation into the Theory of The Infinite" (Ewald p887)
 	- The Cantor Dedekind correspondence and the Cantor Hilbert Correspondence (Ewald p.926ff)
 	- Zermelo "Investigations in the Foundations of Set Theory" (van Heijenoort)
-	- Zermelo "On boundary numbers and domains of sets: new investigations in the foundations of set theory" (Ernst Zermelo: Collected Works Vol I)
+	- Zermelo "On boundary numbers and domains of sets: new investigations in the foundations of set theory" (Ewald)
 	- Bacon "Zermelian Extensibility"

 - **Topic 6**.
 Modal approaches to set theory.